What is llms.txt?

 Alongside llms.txt there is an optional extension: llms-full.txt.
 This file contains the complete content of the most important pages in a form optimised for LLMs – as a single readable file.

-For most normal websites llms-full.txt is a nice-to-have, not a requirement. llms.txt is the more important first step.
+For most normal websites llms-full.txt is a nice-to-have, not a requirement.
+It makes particular sense for documentation sites, knowledge bases or extensive guides.

 Checklist